shuboxio/shubox.js/packages/shubox/README.md

     console.log(shuboxFile.transforms["200x200"].s3url);
   },

+  // if you ask to convert images to WEBP format, this
+  // will run when it is available
   '.webp': function(shuboxFile) {
     console.log("a JPG converted to WEBP");
     console.log(shuboxFile.transforms[".webp"].s3url);
   },

+  // ... or combine the two
   '200x200.webp': function(shuboxFile) {
     console.log("a JPG resized AND converted to WEBP");
     console.log(shuboxFile.transforms["200x200.webp"].s3url);